-Table 5 shows how the multiple regression coefficient (R) is equal to 0.25 and 0.06, which means that the leadership behavior accounts for 6% of the changes that they need more attention to retain these skills.
-It seems that the most common skills of the gifted students were motivation, planning, and problemsolving, and the least common in leadership behavior were management, team building, and decision making.
-This can be attributed to the fact that gifted have self-knowledge, individuals desire to direct themselves, and the skills that help them direct their lives appropriately.
+Table 5 shows how the multiple regression coefficient (R) is equal to 0.25 and 0.06, which means that the leadership behavior accounts for 6% of the changes that occurred in the dependent variable (EI), skills of the gifted students were planning, and problemmotivation, solving, and the least common leadership behavior were management, team building, and decision making.
+This can be attributed to the fact that gifted individuals have self-knowledge, desire to direct themselves, and the skills that help them direct their lives appropriately.
 This finding is in line with Al-lala and Al-lala (2013), who also found that gifted students have leadership behavior skills, and with Harara (2018) concerning the skills of communication, problem-solving, time management and decision making.
 The results revealed that the least common dimension was selfmanagement.
-Since the students during adolescence are characterized by talent and superiority, they were able to adapt appropriately to new situations changes, and this enabled them to have high EI.
+Since the students during adolescence are characterized by talent and superiority, they were able to adapt appropriately to new situations and changes, and this enabled them to have high EI.
 Gifted students can also establish strong personal relationships with others, since they can deal effectively with the social situations that take place around them.
 Gifted students may also need to develop their self-management skills due to the hormonal changes that take place during this period.
 This finding agrees with Al-Momani et al., 2015), who found that the level of EI among gifted students is higher than for non-gifted students.
 This finding also agrees with Goleman (2003), who suggested that gifted students are characterized by high levels of EI.
 Further, Salovey and Mayer (1990) suggested that gifted students have high levels of EI, and that EI is related to higher levels of leadership behavior, confirming positive correlation relationship between EI and leadership behavior skills among gifted students.